OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_connectortutorial.md

 This tutorial assumes that you have created a OMNIA tenant ([click here to see how](omnia3_tenantcreation.html)), and are logged in as a user with modeling privileges to this tenant.
 You must also have access to the management area to manage the connectors.

+Please download this [Contacts.csv](omnia3/docs/tutorialPics/modelingTutorial/Contacts.csv), we'll be using it as a data source in this tutorial.

 ## 3. Create a new connector